Cultural studies theories and the study of Asia, Africa and the Middle East

 - evaluate and reflect on the use of Cultural Studies approaches and methodologies in the student’s areas of research

-- critically evaluate a variety of books, journal articles and other sources of information relevant to the topics studied in the course
+- critically evaluate a variety of books, journal articles and other sources of information relevant to the topics studied in the module

 - acquire communication and presentation skills

-This course will be taught over 22 week with 3 hours classroom contact per week.
+This module will be taught over 20 week with 3 hours classroom contact per week consisting of a 2 hour lecture and 1 hour tutorial.

 Scope and syllabus